 In George’s case, within seven weeks of adding BFR, his strength increased and his scan showed that his fractures had healed.
 He now had solid bone in his tibia and fibula.

 George is now walking, running, and hoping to play hockey again.
-“Thanks to CRS, I am pain-free, and I have a positive outlook on my future.”
+“Thanks to UPMC Rehabilitation Institute, I am pain-free, and I have a positive outlook on my future.”

-UPMC Centers for Rehab Services – Uniontown is conveniently located in northwest Uniontown.
+The UPMC Rehabilitation Institute outpatient rehabilitation location in Uniontown is conveniently located in northwest Uniontown.
 The location offers free on-site parking and is handicap accessible.
 Outpatient rehabilitation services at the Uniontown location include:

 - Balance therapy.